qutip/qutip-tutorials/tutorials-v5/time-evolution/011_floquet_solver.md

 $$ S(\omega) = \frac{\gamma \cdot \omega}{4 \pi} $$

 where $\gamma$ is the dissipation rate.
 The system-bath interaction is described by coupling operators, e.g. here we use $\sigma_x$ as a coupling operator.

-Note that `fmmesolve` currently only works with one coupling operator and one noise spectrum.
+Each spectral function callable should accept a numpy array of frequencies and return an array of spectral densities.
+The frequencies passed in correspond to differences in the Floque quasi-energies and may be negative.
+One can return zero power for negative frequencies by multiplying the spectral density function by `(omega > 0)`, as   we do in the code below.

 ```python
 # Noise Spectral Density